ProfilePic

 • Foreign nationals.

-• Borrowers with high income, low credit.
+• Borrowers with high income and low credit.

 • Borrowers without documented income but high net worth.